Hey there, I’m Val.

 The training I received was primarily in Hatha and Vinyasa yoga, therefore I primarily teach Vinyasa and Yin yoga.
 In the last couple years I have combined my love of both and teach a Flow to Yin class twice a week.

 Sometimes yoga studios can be intimidating and expensive.
 Sometimes there seems to be less and less time, so commenting to and from a yoga class plus finding parking takes more time that you would like.
 By taking online classes you can do yoga from the comfort of your own home.

 While I love teaching with Ompractice, one of my favorite things is to teach face to face group classes.
 I currently teach a weekly class, locally in San Diego at Wild Island Collective as well as Workshops and Pop-up yoga classes.

 Why did you choose Alternative Yoga Vibe?

-I’ve always been somewhat of an outcast.
-Growing up I was one of the only kids I knew who didn’t have a Dad.
-I have red hair and lots of freckles which makes me look (and feel) different.
+I’ve always been slightly different from my peers.
+As a child, I was super shy and didn’t have a lot of confidence.
+Having red hair and a lot of freckles makes me look (and feel) different.
 I’ve never quite fit in which has transferred into the yoga world, sadly.
 Instead of trying to fit the “mold” of what a yoga teacher/practitioner should be/do, I have followed my own path making yoga fit me.
 Of course tradition in yoga is essential, however innovation and functional movement is also something that drives my teaching and personal practice.
 Adding less traditional things like some extra core work, pushups or squats to my practice make me feel more connected to my body and breath.